NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} implements both MGVI and geoVI and allows for much finer control over the way samples are drawn and updated compared to \texttt{NIFTy}.
 Furthermore, \texttt{NIFTy.re} exposes stand-alone functions for drawing MGVI and geoVI samples from any arbitrary model with a likelihood from \texttt{NIFTy.re} and a forward model that is differentiable by JAX.
 In addition to stand-alone sampling functions, \texttt{NIFTy.re} also provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a lower abstraction level.
-These tools are provided in a JAXopt-style optimizer class [@Blondel2021].
+These tools are provided in a JAXopt/Optax-style optimizer class [@Blondel2021; @Deepmind2020Optax].

 A typical minimization with \texttt{NIFTy.re} is shown in the following.
 It retrieves six independent, antithetically mirrored samples from the approximate posterior via 25 iterations of alternating between optimization and sample adaption.